-During Year 9 all students will study the combined science course.
+During Year 9 all students will study the first year of Triple science course.
+They will begin either combined science or triple science from year 10.

 Combined science includes content from all 3 sciences, Biology, Chemistry and Physics.
 In Biology, students have the opportunity to carry out microscopy, study how a range of diseases affects human health, and learn about how species change over time and how we influence our environment.
 In Chemistry, you will study the world of particles and how they influences everything around us; you will learn the fundamentals of making brand new materials and technology and how to evaluate the use of materials and the impact on our environment.
 In Physics you will learn about the fundamental forces that make everything work around you; you will look at the beneficial uses and dangers of radiation and discover how circuits found in all electrical gadgets work.